Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 - **Python with Kivy**: Though I was very keen on using Python (with Kivy) based on Python being an *in-demand* language and wanting to learn this, I felt that Kivy had a few too many drawbacks and wanting to learn Python wasn't enough of a reason to adopt it.
 I do still want to work with Python but feel that the back end is a better playground for this.
 - **C# with Xamarin**: I was very nearly swayed to adopting Xamarin, but after much thought and analysis of what I want to achieve over the duration of the course; which is to exit with two near complete applications that have commercial viability, I decided that time spent becoming efficient with a new framework would be better invested into the build of the applications.

+For experiential development I've settled on using Blender to create my 3D models and Unity 3D above Unreal Engine to create my applications.
+The main reason for using Unity being that I know the engine and C# already so I can hit the ground running when development begins.
+Aside from this, all the non-trivial disadvantages with Unity seemed to be less relevant when creating an experience application and were more related to game development.
+The graphic tools being less powerful is less of a concern to me as my workflow dictates I would create my graphics in Blender and then import these into Unity.

 My complete experiential application development setup will include:

 - **Blender**: To create my 3D models.